 Opus 1 – composition pedagogy materials databank

 Opus 1 – composition pedagogy materials databank is a gateway into the world of musical composition.
-It was published in Finnish in autumn 2018, and a partial version in English and Swedish is being added in autumn 2020.
+It was published in Finnish in autumn 2018, and a partial version in English and Swedish was added in autumn 2020.

 Opus 1 is a package for any institution or teacher providing music education, with inspiring insights into introductory teaching of composition and a diverse range of composition assignments particularly suitable for group tuition, small group tuition and individual tuition at music institutes.